Wolvercote Montessori Nursery

 A small beautiful Montessori setting in the heart of North Oxford

 Wolvercote was established in 1993.
 Since the beginning the nursery has been very popular with local families.
-The same staff team has been in place for many many years which brings many benefits for the children who attend.
+The same staff team has been in place for many years which brings huge benefits for the children who attend.
 Wolvercote is part of the OMS group of Montessori Schools established in 1990.
 OMS operates Forest Farm School in Elsfield, here children may join nursery, primary and senior school environments and continue a progressive Montessori inspired education up to GCSE’s aged 16/17.

 Partnerships: All OMS nursery schools are recognised by THE UNIVERSITY OF OXFORD & UNIVERSITY PRESS AND HAVE PREFERRED PROVIDER STATUS more